makhauhelomoima/zapsauce/README.md

 ## 🧪 What is Zap Sauce?

-**Zap Sauce** is a traditional Basotho immunity tonic selling healing recipes via MPESA.
+**Zap Sauce** is a traditional home-made immunity tonic selling healing recipes via MPESA.

 **The Mission:** 1 tablespoon daily keeps the doctor away.
 Save families M378+ monthly on pharmacy runs.